ContainerCraft/100DaysOfHomelab/hardware/CENTOS.md

 > your Virtual Machine Storage Classes.

 ### 04. Configure a network bridge on all nodes
-> NOTE: We are going to use a bridge interface named 'br0' as each node's primary
+We are going to use a bridge interface named 'br0' as each node's primary network interface.
-> network interface.
 Follow the examples to learn how.
+> NOTE: click to open & play the recording below

 [![asciicast](https://asciinema.org/a/ffiXIXpO2sjMEG2VOkyLeU8Jk.png)](https://asciinema.org/a/ffiXIXpO2sjMEG2VOkyLeU8Jk)